 [INSERT TABLE 2 AND FIGURE 3 HERE]

-As can be seen in table two, past experience of teacher mistreatment had negative impact on all components of EI.
+As can be seen in Table 2, past experience of teacher mistreatment had a negative impact on all components of EI.
 Resilience was explained through SEA and UOE.
-Additionally, Gender moderated the relationship between UOE and resilience and was also the only variable that mediated the relationship between past experience of teacher mistreatment and resilience.
+Additionally, gender moderated the relationship between UOE and resilience and was also the only variable that mediated the relationship between past experience of teacher mistreatment and resilience.

-In order to understand the meaning of the interaction, simple slop analysis as presented in figure four, revealed that high UOE contributes more to womens resilience than men while low UOE damaged women’s resilience more that it impacts men.
+In order to understand the meaning of the interaction, simple slope analysis as presented in Figure 4, revealed that high UOE contributes more to women’s resilience than men, while low UOE damaged women’s resilience more than it impacts men.

 5. Discussion

-The current study addressed the long-term impact of context (teachers mistreatment) on individual (i.e. EI and resilience ) and social (gender) resources and their interrelations in the framework of COR.
-In this respect it allowed us to understand the complexity and diverse, at times even opposed forces that construct individual resources.
-In doing so, the current study took a broader stand accounting for individual and social attributes that shape ones’ resilience in the context of teacher mistreatment.
+The current study addressed the long-term impact of context (teacher mistreatment) on individual (EI and resilience ) and social (gender) resources and their interrelations in the framework of COR.
+In this respect, it allowed us to understand the complex, diverse, and at times even opposed forces that construct individual resources.
+In doing so, the current study took a broader stand accounting for individual and social attributes that shape one’s resilience in the context of teacher mistreatment.

 Our first two predictions focused on the long-term impact of teachers’ maltreatment on resilience.
-Although deficits in resilience in mistreated young adults relative to non-maltreated counterparts were noted (Topitzes, Mersky, Dezen &Reynolds, 2013; Mersky & Topitzes, 2010), the interrelations between past teachers’ mistreatment and students’ resilience and their impact on EI have been largely overlooked (Jackson, Browne & Joseph, 2016), this despite of the prominence and potential impact( Theoklitou, Kabitsis & Kabitsi, 2012) of teachers’ mistreatment, including long-term impact (Aroas, 2018).
-This finding reinforces the notion that teachers have a key role in cultivating individuals’ socio- emotional competencies as noted by (Stein & Book, 2000).
-In this regard, schools should not only not harm students’ resilience but also act as a defense shield , defending students’ individual resources that can be depleted over time due to life experiences (Citation removed for blinding, 2017) through all their interactions.
+Although deficits in resilience in mistreated young adults relative to non-maltreated counterparts were noted [7, 9], the interrelations between past teachers’ mistreatment and students’ resilience and their impact on EI have been largely overlooked [32], despite the prominence and potential impact [33] of teachers’ mistreatment, including the long-term impact [38].
+This finding reinforces the notion that teachers play a key role in cultivating individuals’ socio- emotional competencies as noted by Stein & Book (2000) [83].
+In this regard, schools and teachers should not only preserve students’ resilience but also act as a defence shield , protecting students’ individual resources that could be otherwise depleted over time due to life experiences through all their interactions.

 In turn, the existence of EI as a resource was positively correlated with resilience.
-This finding extends previous studies (Schneider, Lyons & Khazon, 2011 ) to the context of teacher mistreatment, and finds support in COR’s second principle which postulates that people must invest resources to protect against future resource loss, recover from loss, or gain resources (Hobfoll et al., 2018).
+This finding extends those of previous studies [49] to the context of teacher mistreatment and finds support in COR’s second principle that postulates that people must invest resources to protect against future resource loss, recover from loss, or gain resources [23].

-Additionally it was found that EI mediates the relations between eachers’ mistreatment and resilience.
-This finding follows (Itzkovich & Dolev , 2017) who also showed that EI mediates the relationship between maltreatment at work and work outcomes and extends it to educational settings.
+Additionally, it was found that EI mediates the relations between teachers’ mistreatment and resilience.
+This finding follows who also showed the mediation of EI in the relationship between maltreatment at work and work outcomes and extends it to educational settings [55].
 It can be explained that the ability to identify and understand negative emotions arising from mistreatment helps using mechanisms to regulate and reconcile them.

-The following hypotheses H5 - H9 considered gender (in its social construction meaning- Pines & Zaidman, 2003) as a resource and its ability to interact with the context (i.e. maltreatment) on the one hand , its impact in terms of individual resources on the other hand and its interaction with EI as a personal resources.
+The hypotheses H5 - H9 considered gender in its social construction as a resource[26], and its ability to interact with the context (i.e. maltreatment), its impact in terms of individual resources and its interaction with EI as a personal resource.

-As predicted men compare with women, reported higher levels of past teachers’ maltreatment, consistent with Ellemers, (2018) who noted that gender plays a key role in teacher-student relationships and with studies which more directly showed. that male are more prone to teacher victimization compared to females (Khoury-Kassabri, 2006; Benbenishty et al., 2002; Nearchou, 2018).
+As predicted, men, compared with women, reported higher levels of past teachers’ maltreatment, consistent with other research [57] that noted that gender plays a key role in teacher-student relationships and with studies that more directly showed that males are more prone to teacher victimization compared to females [2, 41, 64].